Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Monitoring and Measuring Effectiveness

 Institute a schedule for periodic audits and cleanup of the document repository.
 Regularly assess the content, ensuring that outdated or redundant documents are identified and appropriately archived or deleted.
+The process is similar to deleting apps and other files you no longer need.

 Establishing Key Performance Indicators (KPIs) is essential for monitoring the effectiveness of the document repository.
 Track metrics such as user adoption rates, document retrieval times, and adherence to security protocols.